Arania/gitpusshuten-website/content/documentation/modules/bundler.md

 Adding the Bundler module also enables the `bundler` CLI command.
 There is only one command: `bundle`.

 <% code do %>
-gitpusshuten bundler bundle for staging
+heavenly bundler bundle for staging
 <% end %>

 And it'll install the gems for the application in the staging environment.
 In most cases this isn't needed since it'll invoke it after every `push` command to ensure they are installed.
 This command is particularly useful when you change ruby versions and don't have the gems installed any longer.
 Then you can just re-bundle the gems for your application without the need of a `push`.